rother12/Gravity/README.md

 #reference GravitySpy(Zevin,2017) ,Deep Multi view Models For Glitch Class~

 #Comment
-i made this code When i worked in Korea National institute as Research Assistante in 8 Months without Background Knowledge about Python and Gravity Spy So as reason This code it will be awkward but it work properly my computer(Windows,Titan V GPU,Python 3.7.8) get good result you can change more efficiently.
+i made this code When i worked in Korea Government-funded research institute as Research Assistante in 8 Months without Background Knowledge about Python and Gravity Spy So as reason This code it will be awkward but it work properly my computer(Windows,Titan V GPU,Python 3.7.8) you can change more efficiently.

 If you have any Question Pls contact my e-mail Address (rother12@hanmail.net)